Opportunity zone: Requirements

 To qualify, the Opportunity Fund must invest more than 90% of its assets in a Qualified Opportunity Zone Property located in an Opportunity Zone.
 The property must be original use, or meet the definition of substantial improvement, meaning that the adjusted basis in the property must be doubled after purchase.
 Capital gain taxes are deferred for investments reinvested into investments in these zones and, if the investment is held for ten years, all capital gains on the new investment are waived.
 Despite the tax benefits and broad bipartisan support, the Opportunity Zones policy has its critics.
 Opportunity Zones are census tracts nominated by state authorities and certified by the IRS.
 A total of 8,764 census tracts have been so designated.

 An investor who triggers an eligible gain (including capital gains and qualified 1231 gains) may reinvest the capital gain in a Qualified Opportunity Fund within 180 days in order to receive Opportunity Zone tax benefits.

+Eligibility under OZ 2.0

+To qualify as an eligible tract under OZ 2.0, a census tract must meet the following criteria: